spesmilo/electrum-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with diskspace requirements of about 30 GB for the Electrum database (February 2016).
 However note that you also need to run bitcoind and keep a copy of the full blockchain, which is roughly 55 GB (February 2016).
-If you have less than 2 GB of RAM make sure you limit bitcoind to 8 concurrent connections.
-If you have more resources to spare you can run the server with a higher limit of historic transactions per address.
-CPU speed is important for the initial block chain import, but is also important if you plan to run a public Electrum server, which could serve tens of concurrent requests.
-Any multi-core x86 CPU from 2009 or newer other than an Atom should do for good performance.
-An ideal setup has enough RAM to hold and process the leveldb database in tmpfs (e.g. `/dev/shm`).
+Ideally you have a machine with 16 GB of RAM and an equal amount of swap.
+If you have ~2 GB of RAM make sure you limit bitcoind to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
+You can tweak cache sizes in the config to an extend but most RAM will be used to process blocks and catch-up on initial start.

+CPU speed is less important than fast I/O speed. electrum-server makes uses of one core only leaving spare cycles for bitcoind.
+Fast single core CPU power helps for the initial block chain import.
+Any multi-core x86 CPU with CPU Mark / PassMark > 1500 will work (see https://www.cpubenchmark.net/).
+An ideal setup in February 2016 has 16 GB+ RAM and SSD for good i/o speed.

 Instructions
 ------------